 Word on the street is that people have been saying that I’m “anti-woman.”
 Apparently, I might as well get in touch with Al Bundy and join NO MA’AM.
 And while sitting around drinking booze and going to strip clubs would be fun, it’s just not my thing.
 I’m sorry to disappoint our readers, but I’m […]

-Take, for example, Michael Zimmerman.
-He’s a current 3L at Fordham Law who founded a farm-share program called Farm to Fordham.
+Michael Zimmerman, a 3L at Fordham Law, founded a farm-share program called Farm to Fordham.
 Amazingly, we’re not talking about a Facebook program.
 Zimmerman did this in real life.
 For a small fee each semester, students, faculty, and staff were able to purchase a share of fresh produce from a farm in central New York.
 Nearly 100 pounds of vegetables were donated to a local soup kitchen with every delivery.
-The program was so successful that even Michael Martin, the dean of Fordham Law, had enrolled as a member.
+This sounds like a wonderful program, right?
+That’s probably why Fordham University decided to shut it down….